fractel/slate/source/includes/_message.md

 #### `url`

-This is a valid HTTP or HTTPS URL that will accept callback data when a message is sent from the FracTEL &reg; phone number specified in `from`.
+This is a valid HTTP or HTTPS URL that will accept callback data when a message is sent from the FracTEL phone number specified in `from`.

 #### `method`